Coddle

 Coddle (sometimes Dublin coddle; cadal) is an Irish dish which is often made to use up leftovers.
-It most commonly consists of layers of roughly sliced pork sausages and rashers (thinly sliced, somewhat-fatty back bacon) with chunky potatoes, sliced onion, salt, pepper, and herbs (parsley or chives).
+It most commonly consists of layers of roughly sliced pork sausages and rashers (thinly sliced, somewhat-fatty back bacon) with chunky potatoes, sliced onion, salt, pepper, and herbs.
 Traditionally, it can also include barley.

 Coddle is particularly associated with Dublin, the capital of Ireland.
 It was reputedly a favourite dish of the writers Seán O'Casey and Jonathan Swift, and it appears in several references to Dublin, including the works of James Joyce.

 The dish is braised in the stock produced by boiling the pieces of bacon and sausages.
 The dish is cooked in a pot with a well-fitting lid in order to steam the ingredients left uncovered by the broth.
-Sometimes raw sliced potato is added, but traditionally it was eaten with bread.
+Sometimes raw sliced potato is added, but traditionally is eaten with bread.
 The only seasonings are usually salt, pepper, and occasionally parsley.